rbignon/doctoshotgun/README.md

 # DOCTOSHOTGUN

-This script lets you automatically book a vaccine slot on Doctolib for today or tomorrow, following rules from the French Government.
+This script lets you automatically book a vaccine slot on Doctolib in France in the next seven days.

 <p align="center">